-RIL participated in important battles such as that for Bakhmut, according to its social media posts and Partizan.115 RIL has generally operated within the Donbas in both offensive and defensive operations during the widened invasion of Ukraine.
-RIL performs diverse military activities and has made posts about sniper teams on the frontline and photos of its fighters in trenches during battle.116 h In September 2014, Zhuchkovsky told Der Spiegel he had raised more than 30 million rubles, the equivalent then of 630,000 euros, through the internet since the spring.
+In September 2014, Zhuchkovsky told Der Spiegel he had raised more than 30 million rubles, the equivalent then of 630,000 euros, through the internet since the spring.
 Pavel Lokshin, "'Putin ist eine Marionette des Westens," Der Spiegel, September 7, 2014.
 See also Robyn Dixon, "Inside white-supremacist Russian Imperial Movement, designated foreign terrorist organization by U.S. State Department," Washington Post, April 13, 2020.

-RIL also participates in online discourse within the Russian military sphere.
-For instance, on May 31, 2023, the Imperial Legion's Telegram channel commented on the Russian Volunteer Corps (RVC) and Freedom of Russia Legion's raid of Russia's Belgorod region.1 RIL called the Freedom of Russia Legion and RVC "traitors of [the Russian] people and the Orthodox Faith," threatening that "sooner or later, we will meet them."117 Interestingly, the overall commander of the Freedom of Russia Legion, Maximillian Andronnikov, was a former member of RIM.118
+region.
+RIL called the Freedom of Russia Legion and RVC "traitors of [the Russian] people and the Orthodox Faith," threatening that "sooner or later, we will meet them."
+Interestingly, the overall commander of the Freedom of Russia Legion, Maximillian Andronnikov, was a former member of RIM.